-Drawing on the field findings, review of existing strategy and policy documents, a group of water sector experts is working on zonal reports and thematic areas to present recommendations for the government and other stakeholders.
+Drawing on the field findings, review of existing strategy and policy documents, a group of water sector experts is working on zonal reports and thematic areas.
+The experts will prepare seven thematic papers and five action plans for four agroecological zones and Quetta city with the intent to present zone-specific issues and recommendations for the government and other stakeholders.